top of page

 Moshe Sakal

-Moshe is a Berlin-based author who has published six novels.
+Moshe is the Berlin-based author of six novels.
 His works have been translated into English, French and German.
 Born in Tel Aviv, he was formerly based in Paris and is a Fulbright Scholar and Honorary Fellow at the University of Iowa’s International Writing Program.
 His work lies at the intersection of literature, philosophy, digital culture and innovation.
-At Altneuland, he is leading the cultural and strategic vision, connecting Hebrew literature to new audiences and building bridges between languages, worlds, and ideas.
+At Altneuland, he leads the cultural and strategic vision, connecting Hebrew literature to new audiences and building bridges between languages, worlds, and ideas.

 5.png